Azure/azure-storage-net/README.md

 - .NET Framework 4.0: As of October 2012, Storage Client Libraries for .NET supports primarily the desktop .NET Framework 4 release and above.
 - Windows 8 and 8.1 for Windows Store app development: Storage Client Libraries are available for Windows Store applications.
 - Windows Phone 8 and 8.1 app development: Storage Client Libraries are available for Windows Phone applications including Universal applications.
-- CoreCLR (rc3): Storage Client Libraries for .NET are available to support CoreCLR application development.
+- CoreCLR RTM: Storage Client Libraries for .NET are available to support CoreCLR application development.
 This support is currently in preview.
 - Portable Class Library Profile 111: Storage Client Libraries are available to support building PCL Profile 111 applications, as well as for Xamarin application development.
 This support is currently in preview.

 ## Requirements